Skip links

 The UAE's VC ecosystem has attracted interest from international investors, including renowned venture capital firms and angel investors.
 The presence of global tech giants, such as Amazon, Microsoft, and Google, who have established regional headquarters in the UAE, has further boosted investor confidence.

-The UAE's venture capital ecosystem has experienced remarkable growth, driven by government support, a favorable business environment, and a focus on innovation.
-The country has witnessed a surge in funding, the emergence of unicorns, and the establishment of supportive infrastructure.
 As the UAE continues to foster entrepreneurship and attract global investors, the VC landscape is expected to thrive, further positioning the country as a leading hub for startups and innovation in the region.

-One notable success story that exemplifies the UAE's immense potential is Careem, a company that achieved a momentous exit by being acquired by Uber for an amount exceeding US$ 3 billion.
+One notable success story that exemplifies the UAE's immense potential is Careem, a company that achieved a momentous exit by being acquired by Uber for an amount exceeding US $3 billion.
 This historic acquisition marked a significant milestone as the first unicorn in the Middle East, outside of Israel.

 Market overview

-$86.1 bn
+$92 bn

 Total funding